 Cost of goods sold includes the costs directly attributable to cultivating and processing cannabis and for retail purchases of finished goods, such as flower, edibles, and concentrates.
 Cost of goods sold for the nine months ended September 30, 2022, was \$333,759 an increase of \$29,030 or 9.5%, from the nine months ended September 30, 2021.
 The increase was primarily driven by overall higher volumes of production for cannabis and cannabis related products coupled with a lower comparative impact related to the inventory step-up from acquisitions.
-Additionally, for the nine months ended September 30, 2021, cost of goods sold increased as a result of the acquisitions of the AltMed cultivation facilities in Arizona and Florida, the Vending Logistics cultivation facility in Arizona, the Agri-Kind cultivation facility in Pennsylvania and continued expansion at existing facilities.
+Additionally, for the nine months ended September 30, 2022 compared to the nine months ended September 30, 2021, cost of goods sold increased as a result of the acquisitions of the AltMed cultivation facilities in Arizona and Florida, the Vending Logistics cultivation facility in Arizona, the Agri-Kind cultivation facility in Pennsylvania and continued expansion at existing facilities.